-- 1. Prospective applicants learn about the registration requirements once they select the section based on their academic education.
-If an applicant obtained international social work academic credentials, there is a link to the Canadian Association of Social Workers (the "CASW") website where an application package called "Assessment of Foreign Trained Social Workers' Degrees" can be found. - 2.
+- 1. Prospective applicants learn about the registration requirements by accessing the registration section of the website based on their academic education.
+If an applicant obtained international social work academic credentials, there is a link to the Canadian Association of Social Workers (the "CASW") website where an application package for a credential evaluation "Assessment of Foreign Trained Social Workers' Degrees" can be found. - 2.
 Prospective applicants will find a link to the IESW Certificate in Canadian Social Work Practice the social work bridging program at Ryerson University.
-Note: Participation in the IESW bridging program is not a requirement for registration in the College.

-- 3. Language proficiency requirements as outlined in the Registration Policy.
+Note: Participation in the IESW bridging program is not a requirement for registration in the College. - 3.
+Language proficiency requirements as outlined in the Registration Policy.
 Contact information of the language proficiency testing systems approved by the College are made available.
 Also available are the language proficiency scores that are acceptable to the College. - 4.
-The section "Relevant Links" provides a number of web addresses that may be helpful to social workers who obtained international social work academic qualifications. - 5.Information regarding the CASW, language proficiency testing systems acceptable to the College, and translation services, are also found in the Career Map "Access to the Social Worker and Social Service Worker Designation - in Ontario" which is posted on the website of the Ontario Ministry of Citizenship and Immigration. - 6.
-Information regarding the CASW, language proficiency testing systems acceptable to the College, and translation services are also found in the "Fair Registration Practices Report 2008" which is linked from the website of the Office of the Fairness Commissioner. - m) any timelines, deadlines or time limits that applicants will be subject to during the registration process - 1.Overall, the College does not have timelines, deadlines or time limits on the application process.
+The section "Relevant Links" provides a number of web addresses that may be helpful to social workers who obtained international social work academic qualifications. - 5.
+Information regarding the CASW, language proficiency testing systems acceptable to the College, and translation services, are also found in the Career Map "Access to the Social Worker and Social Service Worker Designation in Ontario" which is posted on the website of the Ontario Ministry of Citizenship and Immigration. - 6.
+Information regarding the CASW, language proficiency testing systems acceptable to the College, and translation services are also found in the "Fair Registration Practices Reports 2008 and 2009" which is linked from the website of the Office of the Fairness Commissioner.

+m) any timelines, deadlines or time limits that applicants will be subject to during the registration process

+- 1.Overall, the College does not have timelines, deadlines or time limits on the application process.
+However with the introduction of a comunication schedule that advises applicants of their incomplete applications, it is hoped that applications will become complete in a timely manner.
 Review of applications commences once all documents and payment of the correct fees are received at the College. - 2.
 Applicants requesting a review of the Registrar's Proposal to refuse to issue a certificate of registration are informed of the deadline, as set out in the SWSSWA to initiate a request for review.
-The applicant is informed of the sixty day timeframe to request a review of the Registrar's Proposal in a covering letter.
+The applicant is informed of the sixty day timeframe within which to request a review of the Registrar's Proposal.